 If you have an orthodontic condition that requires more in-depth treatment, schedule a consultation for jaw surgery with the experts at My Orthodontist.
-The practice is a trusted provider of exceptional jaw surgeries, with nine offices conveniently located across New Jersey in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, and Paterson, and in Langhorne, Pennsylvania.
+The practice is a trusted provider of exceptional jaw surgeries, with nine offices conveniently located across New Jersey in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, and Paterson, and in Langhorne, Pennsylvania.
 Improve your smile today by calling one of the offices or booking a visit online.

 Orthognathic surgery (corrective jaw surgery) is the process of surgically moving the position and alignment of your jaws to optimize the function of your smile.
 Because moving your jaws also moves your teeth, jaw surgery is typically done along side orthodontic treatment to ensure that your entire smile is healthy and beautiful after your surgery.

 The most common reason patients need jaw surgery is misalignment that results from your upper and lower jaw having grown and developed at different rates.
 Some of the more common conditions that indicate you might need jaw surgery include:

 While some of these conditions might be treatable with orthodontic procedures, some cases might benefit from corrective jaw surgery.